Pressio/Pressio.github.io/README.md

 - cd Pressio.github.io

-- Build it:

-`pelican -o docs/ -s pelicanconf.py`
+- Build it with: `pelican -o docs/ -s pelicanconf.py`

-It should say at the end:
-  ``Done: Processed 0 articles...``
+  * It should say at the end: ``Done: Processed 0 articles...``

-Disregard errors related to date.
+  * Disregard errors related to date.

-- Start the webserver for it:
+- Start the webserver for it: `pelican -Dlr`
-`pelican -Dlr`

 - View it on your local browser: http://localhost:8000/